-Violence seethes in Baghdad; nighttime rocket attack on U.S. Embassy injures 1
+Nighttime mortar attack on US Embassy in Baghdad injured 1

-BAGHDAD (AP) — A top U.S. commander said on Monday mortars were used in an attack on the American embassy in Baghdad that injured one person and caused some material damage the previous night, not katyusha rockets as was initially reported by staffers and a statement from the military.
+BAGHDAD (AP) — A top U.S. commander said Monday that mortars were used in an attack on the American embassy in Baghdad that injured one person and caused some material damage the previous night, not katyusha rockets as was initially reported by staffers and a statement from the military.

 Gen. Frank McKenzie, a top U.S. commander for the Middle East, told reporters traveling with him that the mortar attack started a fire that was put out.
-He said no U.S. military members were injured, but that one U.S. national received a minor injury but has returned to work.
+He said no U.S. military personnel were injured, but one U.S. national had a minor injury but returned to work.

-The two staff members of the U.S. Embassy in Baghdad, who spoke on condition of anonymity because they were not authorized to brief the media, said initially it had been rockets that slammed into a restaurant inside the American compound.
+Two staff members at the embassy, who spoke on condition of anonymity because they were not authorized to brief the media, said initially that rockets slammed into a restaurant inside the American compound late Sunday.
+A military statement had said five rockets hit inside Baghdad’s Green Zone, where the embassy sits.

+In a phone call with Iraqi Prime Minister Adel Abdul-Mahdi, U.S. Secretary of State Mike Pompeo expressed “outrage” and blamed the attack on “Iran’s armed groups,” according to a statement from State Department spokesperson Morgan Ortagusand.
+Pompeo said the attack was an attempt to divert attention from the suppression of anti-government protesters in Iraq, the statement added.

+A statement from Abdul-Mahdi’s office said Pompeo had called the premier and the two discussed measures to strengthen Iraqi forces responsible for protecting diplomatic missions and procedures to prevent similar attack.

+Ortagus’ statement said Pompeo reaffirmed the U.S. commitment to the Iraqi people and a “willingness to discuss the scope of our forces in Iraq over time,” the statement said.

+The attack late Sunday was the third to target the U.S. Embassy this month, and the perpetrators were not immediately known.
+Attackers used katyusha rockets in the previous strikes and caused no injuries.

-The U.S. Embassy is within the Iraqi capital’s Green Zone, and has been a flashpoint amid wider regional tensions between the U.S. and Iran, which have played out inside Iraq in recent weeks.
-Iraqi supporters of an Iran-backed militia stormed the embassy compound on Dec.
+The U.S. Embassy is within the Iraqi capital’s Green Zone and has been a flashpoint amid wider regional tensions between the U.S. and Iran, which have played out inside Iraq in recent weeks.
+Iraqi supporters of an Iran-backed militia stormed the embassy compound Dec.
 31, smashing the main door and setting fire to the reception area.

+A U.S. drone strike Jan.
+3 that killed top Iranian Gen. Qassem Soliemani near Baghdad’s airport prompted Iraqi lawmakers to pass a non-binding resolution calling for U.S. troops to leave Iraq.
+The subject has monopolized Iraqi politics.

-Violence between Iraqi security forces and anti-government protesters also continued to seethe overnight, with one protester shot dead in a violent crackdown in the country’s south.
-Unrest was also ongoing in the capital, with new clashes erupting Monday near the central Khilani and Wathba squares, where security forces fired tear gas and live bullets to disperse crowds.
+Violence between Iraqi security forces and anti-government protesters also continued to seethe overnight, with one protester shot dead in a crackdown in the country’s south.
+Unrest also continued in the capital, with new clashes erupting Monday near the central Khilani and Wathba squares, where security forces fired tear gas and live bullets to disperse crowds.

+Embassies for 16 Western countries, including the U.S., issued a joint statement condemning the “excessive and lethal use of force” by Iraqi security forces and armed groups over the past three days against “peaceful protesters, including in Baghdad, Nasiriyah and Basra.”

+The statement called on the government to investigate all reported deaths of protesters since Oct.
+1, when the unrest began.

-At least 22 protesters were wounded, five due to live fire, security and medical officials said.
+At least 22 protesters were wounded in the latest clashes, five due to live fire, security and medical officials said.
 The officials spoke on condition of anonymity in line with regulations.

 Security forces also chased after demonstrators and beat them.

 A member of the security forces overpowered a female anti-government protester, dragged her by the hair and pinned her down outside Baghdad’s municipality building.
-The incident, captured by an Associated Press photographer, was a rare occurrence in the largely male-dominated front-lines of the demonstrations.
+The incident, captured by an Associated Press photographer, was a rare occurrence in the largely male-dominated front lines of the demonstrations.

 The security personnel conducted a search of the female protester and tore off a protective face mask she was wearing as a witness threw stones.